Why Officer Darren Wilson wasn't indicted

 Still, the person who knows woefully little about police work will ask, “How can an officer be in fear of death or great bodily harm from an unarmed teenager?”

 It really boils down to two things: An unarmed assailant can legitimately threaten life or great bodily harm to another person — even an officer — and an objectively reasonable officer in a similar position to Wilson would have done what Wilson did.

 PoliceOne Contributor and legal expert Terry Dwyer explained, “The fact that Brown was found to be unarmed does not affect the reasonableness of the officer's decision — it is the officer's reasonable perception at the time, not in hindsight.
 There seems to be evidence — or there is evidence — indicating a struggle taking place with the officer while he was still in his patrol vehicle and a struggle or attempted struggled for the officer's gun, which would justify the officer's perception that he was in danger of serious physical injury or death.”

 Let’s examine both elements.

 1. Fear of Death or GBH: First and foremost, the word “unarmed” does not equate to “not dangerous.”
 In this case we had an attacker (Michael Brown) who was six feet, four inches tall and weighing 290+ pounds and a victim (Officer Wilson) who is shorter and lighter.
-An such size disparity affects the perception of the threat on the part of the person being attacked.
+Such a size disparity affects the perception of the threat on the part of the person being attacked.

 In addition to Brown’s size, we have to acknowledge Brown’s mindset at the time of the encounter.
 Merely five minutes before the shooting, Brown and an accomplice had manhandled a store clerk while robbing a convenience store.